goempirical/ai-talks/agent-server-example/README.md

 1. **User Request**: The frontend sends a natural language request
 2. **AI Processing**: OpenAI models interpret the request and identify required actions
 3. **Function Mapping**: The server maps AI intentions to appropriate MCP tools
+4. **MCP SDK Connection**: The server connects to the MCP server using the official SDK with proper session management
-4. **Tool Execution**: MCP tools are executed with the necessary parameters
+5. **Tool Execution**: MCP tools are executed with the necessary parameters through the SDK client
-5. **Response Generation**: Results are processed and returned to the user
+6. **Response Generation**: Results are processed and returned to the user

 ## 🚀 Getting Started